Tweaster/polyakov/README.md

 Just copy the `puddle` folder into your `templates` folder, then select it from the list of installed templates in your dropplets menu.

 ##Screenshots
-The top one is the home page, and the bottom one is a post page.

 ![Screenshot](http://projectify.me/templates/polyakov/screenshot.jpg)